Jxl-s/Jxl-s/README.md

 I am currently studying Computer Science, and I am passionate about software development.
 I mainly enjoy building applications, and I'm always open to learning new technologies.

-Currently, I'm exploring web graphics, machine learning, grinding LeetCode, and I'm hopping on the hype train of AI/ML and LLMs.
+Right now, I'm exploring web graphics, machine learning, grinding LeetCode, and I'm hopping on the hype train of AI/ML and LLMs.

 ---